alscherer/sleeper-rosters/README.md

 I'm putting it here anyway to save my current, working versions and in case anyone stumbles on this and would like to use any of it.

 I built all of these using Python 3.9.
 I ran them in the sequence noted below and then imported to Excel, which I sent to my league mates.
+I also attached the final JSON output loaded into Excel.

 =================================================